DaKendex/dot/README.md

-# computer-setup
+# dotfiles
-A repo for my computer setup
+A repo for my dotfiles

 ## Install with install.sh

 ### Install Homebrew
 ```